wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 API servers down - API servers are stateless so that the requests can be redirected to different backup API servers.

 Metadata DB server down - following DB server changes to primary if the primary one has an outage.
+If one of the follower servers is down, it could be replaced by another one.

 ## Follow Up

-In order to make the system more loosely coupled, we can introduce message queues between each components.
+Scale up everything - In order to make the system more loosely coupled, we can introduce message queues between each components.
 Like Original Storage -> Download Module -> Encoding Module -> Upload Module -> Encoded Module -> CDN.

 Live Streaming - we may need a different streaming protocol because of higher latency requirement.
 Small chunks of data are already processed in real-time.
 It also requires different sets of error handling without taking too much time.

+Optimize uploading speed - split video into chunks and upload in parallel.
+Optimize read speed - to nearby data center or CDNs.

+Once the backend server get the whole data of original video, we can tell the user that uploading is successful.
+That **does not mean the encoding is completed/successful**.
+Once the video is available, we can notify the user.

+The consistency after a video is uploaded.

+Multiple platforms are supported.

+How to reduce the cost/expense of CDN?
+Replaced with hot/popular videos like LFU.
+Or we can optimize bandwidth.

+How to de-duplicate?
+Use checksum of the whole original video file.

 ## Reference